PRODUCTS & INNOVATION

 Sheehy's experience is not uncommon.
 Many runners, fresh from a big race, return too quickly to their pre-race training routine and end up sidelined in the process.
 That's why it pays to make recuperation a top priority after any big run.
 As you train, consider these tips to ensure a healthy race recovery.

-"Recovery shouldn't be saved just for race day," said Pamela Nisevich Bede, a sports dietitian with Abbott’s EAS Sports Nutrition and a 21-time marathoner and Ironman triathlete.
+"Recovery shouldn't be saved just for race day," said Pamela Nisevich Bede, an Abbott dietitian and a 22-time marathoner and Ironman triathlete.
 Implementing a recovery routine after every training session enables runners to be at their best when race day rolls around.

 "Since training for a marathon usually takes 16 weeks, you’ve got 16 weeks of opportunity to recover," Nisevich Bede said.
 "If you're diligent about recovery throughout that training time, it makes it easier to progress and it makes the training easier because you’re not sore all the time."